 After you’ve pumped, the next challenge is figuring out what to do with it.
 Breast milk’s shelf life is relatively short (eight days maximum, in the refrigerator) so keeping it cool to prevent spoilage is critical.
 There are a few ways to keep milk fresh while traveling.

-- Cooler with freezer packs: Milk will stay fresh in a typical cooler for 24 hours with an internal temperature between 5-39 degrees Fahrenheit (source).
+- Cooler with freezer packs: Milk will stay fresh in a typical cooler with ice packs for 24 hours as long as the internal temperature remains between 5-39 degrees Fahrenheit (source).
 This is a good option if you don’t have access to a refrigerator or are traveling by air.

-- Car cooler: You can plug these electric coolers into the cigarette lighter of your car – a good option if you are traveling primarily by car.
+- Car cooler: You can plug these electric coolers into the power outlet of your car – a good option if you are traveling primarily by car.

 - Ship it home: If you have a large stash of milk, need to send milk home in the middle of your trip, or just don’t want the hassle of traveling home with milk, you may consider shipping it.
 There is a company that does this specifically, but you can also just ship it overnight in a cooler with ice packs or dry ice via UPS, USPS, or FedEx.